odedritov/ia_ma_sim/sim_results.md

 subject) + (effort \* social\_inequality \|\| species) +
 (social\_inequality \|\| paper)

-Covariates were taken from a preliminary list of 18 eligible papers found in test\_probabilities.csv.
+Covariates were taken from a preliminary list of 25 eligible papers and can be found in covaraites\_table.csv.

 Fixed effects were simulated based on a priori rejection probabilities found in the file test\_probabilities.csv.